Salesforce Adoption – How To Teach An Old Dog a New Trick

 – Create contests that are tracked via reports and dashboards.

 – For SDR’s – Data cleanliness needs to be part of their plan.
 Keep them accountable to SLA’s and complete data.
 These are your future AE’s in training so getting them drinking your Salesforce Kool-Aid will set you up for success down the road.

 So to recap – In order for Salesforce to be the operating system of your business, you have to fix and solve the various disconnects that come out of the box, align management on the benefits of having a clean and predictable business, train everyone sufficiently, and enforce that Salesforce is the single source of truth / system of record for your business.
 The benefits will be endless.

-Contact us to learn more about how Full Circle has helped companies like Intel, Xactly, and Box align Sales and Marketing and fix problems like full funnel closed loop reporting, Marketing to Sales handoff (& vice versa), SLA tracking/deal velocity reporting and campaign attribution to revenue.
+Contact us to learn more about how Full Circle has helped companies align sales and marketing and fix problems like full funnel closed loop reporting, marketing to sales handoff (& vice versa), SLA tracking/deal velocity reporting and campaign attribution to revenue.
 All within Salesforce.